byprathamesh/bondband/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-You can deploy this project using your preferred hosting provider (e.g., Vercel, Netlify, etc.).

 ## Can I connect a custom domain to my BondBand project?